chandanhpcic/docs/source/manual/settingsmenu.rst

 settings.
 They can be set by going to :menuselection:`System --> Settings --> Tunables`.

 Here, the currently active settings can be viewed and new ones can be created.
-A list of possible values can be obtained by issuing ``sysctl -a`` on an OPNsense shell.
+A list of possible values can be obtained by issuing ``sysctl -a`` on an Reticen8 shell.
 Additional tunables may exist depending on boot loader capabilities and kernel module support.

 -------------